California cancels Walgreens contract over its abortion pill stance - NewsBreak

 The state had paid Walgreens roughly $54 million throughout the entirety of the contract.

-Newsom has formally notified DGS that the state will not proceed with a planned renewal of its agreement with Walgreens, which was set to renew on May 1.
+Newsom has formally notified the state's Department of General Services that California will not proceed with a planned renewal of its agreement with Walgreens, which was set to renew on May 1.
 The state "instead will explore other options for furnishing the same services," Newsom's office said.

 "California will not stand by as corporations cave to extremists and cut off critical access to reproductive care and freedom," Newsom said in a statement Wednesday.
 "California is on track to be the fourth largest economy in the world and we will leverage our market power to defend the right to choose."